external-mirrors/mitra/FEDERATION.md

 ## Cryptocurrency addresses in profile

-Cryptocurrency addresses are represented as `PropertyValue` attachments where `name` attribute is a currency symbol prefixed with `$`:
+`PropertyValue` attachments where `name` attribute is a currency symbol prefixed with `$` are recognized as cryptocurrency addresses:

 ```json
 {